brownsend/node/privatenode.md

 `-PrivateMode` Set `true` if the server private node; otherwise, set `false`.

-`-ProfileStoreMode` Specify the port for receiving API requests.
-Set to -1 in most cases since the edge node is seldom used as a client.
+`-ProfileStoreMode` Specify the profile store mode.
+There are three modes: `remoteserver`,`localserver`,`offstoreserver`.  `remoteserver` is centralized storage. `localserver`  is local database.
+   `offstoreserver` is decentralized storage.

 **Step 4.
 Install Nginx**